mmaxtaylor2/SaaS-FP-A-Revenue-Decline-Diagnostic-/README.md

 Forecasts and budgets should be rebuilt around customer behavior rather than top-line assumptions

 This project demonstrates how FP&A teams translate operating data into **decision-relevant insight**, rather than static financial reporting.

+---

+## Appendix: Model Screenshots (Executive Review Views)

+*Screenshots reflect the executive review and decision-support layers of the model.
+The full underlying model is available via the view-only Google Sheet link above.*

 ## Executive Dashboard